devkosal/fastapi-users-aws-lambda-example/README.md

 testing = False # set this to True to test on a local sqlite db SECRET = "SECRET"
 PROJECT_NAME = "My Users API"
-STAGE_NAME = "/dev" # remember this so you set the correct stage name in AWS API settings later DB_USERNAME = "username"
+DB_USERNAME = "username"
 DB_PASSWORD = "password"
 DB_ADDRESS = "1.1.1.1" #  db host name/address